-University of California-Los Angeles - B.A., General Linguistics
+Undergraduate Degree: University of California-Los Angeles - Bachelor in Arts, General Linguistics

 College Level American History